syncfusion-content/wpf-docs/wpf/ReportDesigner/Draw-Chart-Report-Item.md

 	![](Draw-Chart-Report-Item_images/Draw-Chart-Report-Item_img7.png)

-12. Click Ok.Then the values are updated in the Legend.
+12. Click OK.Then the values are updated in the Legend.

 13. Right click on the chart and select Value Axis Properties from the context menu.